BIFILES REVIEWS GUIDE

 Why this distinction matters

-For bisexual users, especially women and couples, these differences directly affect:
+For bisexual users, especially bi women, men, and couples, these differences directly affect:

 - Emotional safety